lefnire/tforce_btc_trader/README.md

   - If you have trouble with that, just copy/paste the SQL from that file, execute against your `hyper_runs` DB from above.

 ### 3. Hypersearch
 The crux of practical reinforcement learning is finding the right hyper-parameter combo (things like neural-network width/depth, L1 / L2 / Dropout numbers, etc).
 Some papers have listed optimal default hypers.
 Eg, the Proximate Policy Optimization (PPO) [paper](https://blog.openai.com/openai-baselines-ppo/) has a set of good defaults.
 But in my experience, they don't work well for our purposes (time-series / trading).
 I'll keep my own "best defaults" updated in this project, but YMMV and you'll very likely need to try different hyper combos yourself.
 The file `hypersearch.py` will search hypers forever, ever honing in on better and better combos (using Bayesian Optimization (BO), see `gp.py`).
+See Hypersearch section below for more details.

 `python hypersearch.py`

 Optional flags:
 - `--guess <int>`: sometimes you don't want BO, which is pretty willy-nilly at first, to do the searching.
 Instead you want to try a hunch or two of your own first.
-Open `hypersearch.py` and add some hyper-override dicts in the `guess_overrides` array near the bottom, then use `--guess <idx in that array>`.
+Open `hypersearch.py` and add some hyper-override dicts in the `guess_overrides` array in `utils.py`, use `--guess <idx in that array>`.
 Using `--guess 0`, which is `{}` (aka no overrides) runs hypersearch against the hard-coded default hypers, but you might as well run `run.py` (below).
 - `--gpu-split <int>`: number of ways to split a single GPU.
 Sometimes you'll be using a 1080ti or Tesla V100 - beastly GPUs - and `nvidia-smi -l` will show you're using some 10-20% of your GPU.
 What a waste.
 So you can use `--gpu-split 3` to split your V100 3 ways in 3 separate tabs, getting more bang-for-buck.
 - `--net-type <lstm|conv2d>`: see discussion below (LSTM v CNN)
 - `--boost`: you can optionally use gradient boosting when searching for the best hyper combo, instead of BO.
 BO is more exploratory and thorough, gradient boosting is more "find the best solution _now_".
 I tend to use `--boost` after say 100 runs are in the database, since BO may still be dilly-dallying till 200-300 and daylight's burning.
 Boost will suck in the early runs.